fiveladdercon/gulp-angular-inline-template/README.md

 #### minified : truthy

-Passing a truthy value as an argument removes new lines from the output.
+Passing a truthy value as an argument removes new lines from the script tags.

 ## Test